 Missouri River Energy Services (MRES), one of Marshall Municipal Utilities electric power providers, has established a scholarship program to assist high school seniors with educational pursuits that are related to the electric industry.
 Up to 12 scholarships will be granted each year in two categories.
-The program is administered by Scholarship America®, the nation’s largest designer and manager of scholarship, tuition assistance, and other education support programs for corporations, foundations, associations, and individuals.
+The program is administered by Kaleidoscope, a dedicated partner in scholarship and grant management.

 Applicants to the Missouri River Energy Services Scholarship Program must meet all criteria in one of two areas:

 Up to five (5) scholarships of $1,000 each will be awarded to high school seniors who meet the following qualifications:

 - High school seniors who reside in a household receiving electric service from a Missouri River Energy Services' member utility.
 Residence eligibility may be clarified by calling Marshall Municipal Utilities.
 Eligible high schools are designated by Missouri River Energy Services.

 - Plan to enroll in a full-time* undergraduate course of study at an accredited two or four-year college, university, or vocational-technical school no later than the fall of 2023.

 Scholarships will be awarded to students pursuing courses of study for careers related to the electric industry, such as an electrical technician (field service technician, wind turbine maintenance, power plant maintenance, etc.), electrical engineer or other engineering disciplines, mathematics, science, energy management, or other closely related fields.

 These awards may be renewed for up to three additional years or until a bachelor’s degree is earned, whichever occurs first.
 Renewal is contingent upon satisfactory academic performance in a full-time course of study and continuation of the program by MRES.